adebola-io/enjoy-your-day/README.md

 #### 🔄 Running the Backend

-To run the backend, run the following command:
+To run the client, run the following command:

-bun run backend
+bun run client

 #### 🖥️ Running the Frontend

-To run the frontend, run the following command:
+To run the server, run the following command:

-bun run frontend
+bun run server

 ## 🤝 Contributing